 This document sets out the tax strategy which applies jointly to China Construction Bank (London) Limited (referred to as "CCBL" or "the Subsidiary") and China Construction Bank Corporation London Branch ("CCBC LB" or "the Branch"), known collectively as "CCB London".
-Please note that CCBL is winding down its operations and is in the process of being de-authorised by the PRA with the expectation that it will be liquidated soon after.
+Please note that CCBL is in the process of being liquidated following deauthorisation by PRA in November 2021.
 As a result, the term "CCB London" used widely in this document in effect would be in relation to the Branch's activities.